CAMERA GEAR: Inside our Camera Bags

 Tripods and Ballheads

-We are tripod aficionados.
-We both prefer the precision and more deliberate process that comes along with consistent tripod use.
-Ron primarily uses the Really Right Stuff BH-55 ballhead and TVC-33 tripod.
-If we are backpacking or going on a long hike, he switches to the Really Right Stuff BH-40 ballhead.
-I use the BH-40 ballhead and the TFC-23 tripod.
-These specific tripods are no longer manufactured but Really Right Stuff and LeoFoto (Ranger Series) both offer comparable options.
 The Really Right Stuff tripods are easy to keep clean, far more reliable than anything else we have ever used, and have lasted for years with very heavy use.
 We both use these Really Right Stuff tripods for hiking even though they are a little heavy.
-We each have a smaller LeoFoto tripod that we use for REALLY long or hard hikes (Sarah uses the LS-224 and Ron uses the LS-254C, each paired with a Really Right Stuff BH-25 ballhead).
-Sarah also uses a 3 Legged Thing L-bracket, which makes switching from horizontal to vertical camera orientation easier and offers a more stable setup.
+We each have a smaller LeoFoto tripod that we use for REALLY long or hard hikes.
+(I use the LS-224 and Ron uses the LS-254C, each paired with a Really Right Stuff BH-25 ballhead.
+I wish I had bought the LS-254C, too).
+I also use a 3 Legged Thing L-bracket, which makes switching from horizontal to vertical camera orientation easier and offers a more stable setup.
 It might seem crazy to spend more than $100 on a small piece of metal but L-plates are a really useful piece of gear.

 We agree with one common piece of advice for newer photographers: Just invest in a high-quality, sturdy tripod because you will end up spending more money fiddling around with the cheaper versions, all while eventually buying the expensive one anyway.
 Really Right Stuff, LeoFoto, Induro, and FLM are all good tripod options.
 Carbon fiber is generally the best choice for nature photography because it is a light-weight, durable material.
 We will reiterate the importance of choosing a STURDY tripod, especially if you are pairing your tripod with a longer, heavier telephoto lens.
 A small, rickety tripod has three major disadvantages: 1) it can be hard to get a sharp photo, especially with a longer lens, 2) it can put your camera at risk because it is prone to toppling over, and 3) if a tripod is too short, it will be annoying to use.